The Impact of Manufacturing, STEM, Transportation & Logistics – Public Perception is Changing

 NJMEP, Commerce and Industry Association of New Jersey (CIANJ), and Employment Horizons come together to run a food drive every year.
 This year exemplified the importance of community outreach such as the ‘Manufacturing Cares’ initiative.

-When layoffs spiked at a jaw dropping rate, the demand put on foodbanks was unimaginable.
+When layoffs spiked at a jaw-dropping rate, the demand put on foodbanks was unimaginable.
 Couple the monstruous increase in demand with the dramatic end of volunteer groups and there could have been an absolute catastrophe on the horizon.
-However, thanks to the great work by the amazing people at the Community FoodBank of New Jersey, Fulfill NJ, and all the organizations that come together to help support them, millions of meals were provided to those that needed some support.
+However, thanks to the great work by the amazing people at the Community FoodBank of New Jersey, Fulfill NJ, and all the organizations that came together to help support them, millions of meals were provided to those that needed some support.

 The ‘Manufacturing Cares’ food drive raised over $100,000 in 2020 alone.
 For every $1 donated, 3 meals can be provided to a hungry individual.
 In 2020, over 300,000 meals were able to be distributed as a direct result of the ‘Manufacturing Cares’ food drive.
 Manufacturing, academia, government, and the local community came together to help those facing the most disruptive economic symptoms of COVID-19.
 This is an impact that cannot be overlooked.

 Education and The Skills Gap – Workforce Development is Key